Natasha Williams (Neighbours): Family

 In order to form the father-daughter bond needed for their respective roles, both Novakovic and Winton introduced each other to their families.
-The actors spent a lot of time together, to ensure they were comfortable together on and off screen.
+The actors spent a lot of time together in order to ensure they were comfortable together on and off screen.
 Natasha's father, Michael, is a widower and she is his only child.
 Bower revealed Natasha has her father wrapped around her finger.
 Michael dotes upon Natasha and Bower opined Natasha causes havoc because he is not strict with her.
 Winton said he thinks Michael is not handling things with Natasha "too poorly", but she does make things difficult for him.
 During a 2011 interview with Channel 5, Winton said that Michael and Natasha's relationship had become tortured.
 Winton stated that Michael wishes Natasha would stop lying to him and hoped she would get her act together, so they could have some semblance of a father/daughter relationship.
 Winton wanted Michael to build a better relationship with Natasha in the future as he loves her, despite the things she has done.

 Following an incident in which Natasha sprays graffiti around Ramsay Street, Michael disowns his daughter and ignores her attempts to get back in his good books.
 Natasha finds the situation weird and she is hurt by her father's actions.
 Novakovic said Natasha is disappointed in herself for hurting Michael so much.
 Natasha responds by taking advantage of her new independence to try to get Michael's attention.
 She also tries to get back on her father's good side, by doing some housekeeping, but Michael brushes it all aside.
 Of how Natasha feels about this, Novakovic said "She knows how much her father loves her which is why this is even more jarring, as she realises it must be killing her father to act this way."
 Natasha and Michael eventually make amends, but it is not an easy journey and they have a lot to work through.
 Novakovic told Daniel Kilkelly of Digital Spy that the storyline would change Natasha and she would become more sensitive and less self-absorbed.

 Bower later teased an upcoming storyline which shows the beginning of Natasha wanting to find out more about her late mother.
 Bower told Kilkelly that the secret would be revealed in three parts, which would change Natasha and Michael's lives forever."
 In July 2011, it was announced Natasha's long lost aunt, Emilia (played by Freya Stafford), would be introduced.
 The Neighbours official website said Emilia's arrival would dig up a lot of secrets and she plays a "pivotal role in Natasha's teenage angst."
 Novakovic revealed Natasha and Emilia had met before, but Natasha was a toddler and does not remember her.
 The actress said Natasha and Emilia begin meeting each other in secret and get along well.
 Novakovic added "Although when Tash mentions her mother, Emilia's reaction is quite strange.
 But there is so much coming up between these two that all this could change!"